Carbon-ML-org/Carbon-ML-Summary/README.md

 # Carbon-ML-Summary
-Carbon-ML open source carbon markup language developing a standard for product and services CO2e declarations
+Carbon-ML open source carbon messaging language developing a standard for product and services transactional messages including CO2e declarations globally
+Tracking and traceability at any point along the supply chain